- Help center home

 To create your first image with focal point data:

-To make use of the newly created image with focal point entry:
+To use the newly created image with focal point entry:

 Edit the content type that needs to reference the image with focal point.